Psychtoolbox-3/psychtoolbox-3.github.com/docs/ComputeDKL_M.md

           dhb  Fixed definition of M\_raw to handle arbitrary L,M scaling.
 10/5/12   dhb  Comment specifying coordinate system convention.
 Supress extraneous printout.
 04/13/17  dhb  Return weights that give luminance from sum of L and M cone excitations.
+08/20/21  dhb  Added check of a direct method of computing M, provided by Supi Ray (sray@iisc.ac.in).
+               The check is commented out at the end of this routine, but
+               does indeed give the same answer in the limited cases I've
+               checked.
+At the heart of the derivation is analytic
+               inversion of M\_raw.
+I imagine that Ray would be happy to
+               provide the derivation if asked.